 How is lumbar radiculopathy diagnosed?

-Your caregiver will examine you and ask about your family history of back and leg pain.
+Your healthcare provider will examine you and ask about your family history of back and leg pain.
 He may also test you for weakness, numbness, or tingling in your back, buttocks, and legs.
-Your caregiver may ask you to lie on your back and lift your leg to locate your pain.
+Your healthcare provider may ask you to lie on your back and lift your leg to locate your pain.
 You may have any of the following:

 - Magnetic resonance imaging (MRI): An MRI machine is used to take a picture of your lower back.
-Your caregiver will use this picture to check for problems and changes in your back bones, nerves, and discs.
+Your healthcare provider will use this picture to check for problems and changes in your back bones, nerves, and discs.
 You will need to lie still during this test.
 The MRI machine contains a very powerful magnet.
 Never enter the MRI room with any metal objects.
 This can cause serious injury.
-Tell your caregiver if you have any metal implants in your body.
+Tell your healthcare provider if you have any metal implants in your body.